 Free inquiry and exchange of ideas are essential parts of a democratic education.
-Students shall be allowed to distribute circulars, leaflets, newspapers, and pictorial or other printed matter, and to circulate petitions, subject to the following specific limitations:
+Students shall be allowed to distribute circulars, leaflets, newspapers, and pictorial or other printed material, and to circulate petitions, subject to the following specific limitations:

-1. Leaflets, pictorial and other printed matter to be distributed shall be submitted to the Charter School Executive Director or designee at least one (1) school day prior to distribution.
-The Charter School Executive Director or designee shall review material submitted in a reasonable amount of time and shall allow the approved material to be distributed according to the time and manner established by this Policy.
-The Charter School Executive Director or designee shall notify student(s) if distribution will be granted or denied (and if denied, why distribution is not in compliance with this Policy).
+1. The material to be distributed shall be submitted to the Charter School Executive Director or designee at least one (1) school day prior to distribution.
+The Charter School Executive Director or designee shall review material submitted in a reasonable amount of time and shall

 - 2. Distribution, free or for a fee, may take place before school, after school, and/or during lunch provided there is no substantial disruption in the school programs (as determined by the Charter School Executive Director).
 Distribution may not occur during instructional time and should not occur in locations that disrupt the normal flow of traffic within the school or at school entrances. - 3.
-The manner of distribution shall be such that coercion is not used to induce students to accept the printed matter or to sign petitions. - 4.
+The manner of distribution shall be such that coercion is not used to induce students to accept the printed material or to sign petitions. - 4.
 The solicitation of signatures must not take place in instructional classes or school offices, nor be substantially disruptive to the school program (as determined by the Executive Director).